-Investment treaties are agreements between two or more states that give investors from one state party certain legal protections when investing in another state party to the treaty.
-Investment treaties are intended to promote cross-border direct investment by giving investors greater certainty in their investments and reducing the risk involved in investing in foreign countries.
+Investment treaties are agreements between two or more States that give investors from one State party certain legal protections when investing in another State party to the treaty.
+Investment treaties are intended to promote crossborder direct investment by giving investors greater certainty in their investments and reducing the risk involved in investing in foreign countries.

-Investment treaties are generally either standalone bilateral investment treaties (BITs) or they take the form of investment chapters within multilateral free trade agreements (FTAs).
-BITs are agreements between two states, where each state agrees to protect the investments of investors from the other, with their primary focus being the protection of private direct investment.
+Investment treaties are generally either standalone bilateral investment treaties (BITs) or take the form of investment chapters within multilateral free trade agreements (FTAs).

+BITs are agreements between two States where each State agrees to protect the investments of investors from the other, with their primary focus being the protection of private direct investment.
+The substantive protections afforded under BITs are discussed in further detail below, but they generally entail protecting qualifying investors from unfair, inequitable, discriminatory and expropriatory treatment by the Host State.

-The substantive protections afforded under BITs are discussed in further detail below but generally protect qualifying investors from unfair, inequitable, discriminatory and expropriatory treatment by the Host State.
-In contrast, FTAs are agreements between two or more countries with a broader focus designed to reduce or eliminate certain barriers to trade and investment and may include a chapter on investment protection with a similar reach to BITs.
+In contrast, FTAs are agreements between two or more countries with a broader focus designed to reduce or eliminate certain barriers to trade and investment, which may include a chapter on investment protection with a similar reach to BITs.